Lower cost! Make your own original bias tape with your favorite fabric!

 Each bias tape "single type" is now ready to be used.

-Next, fold the 25mm width in two and make a "double type" that wraps around.
+Next, fold the 25mm width in half and make a "double type" that wraps around.

-Move about 1mm-1.5mm away the fabric and iron it.
+Move about 1mm to 1.5mm away from the edge and iron it.

-The fabric used in the photo is T/C broadcloth, which is resistant to ironing heat for a quick ironing, but if the fabric contains a lot of synthetic fibers or only synthetic fibers, the surface of the bias tape fabric will melt a little with the heat.
+The fabric used in the photo is T/C broadcloth, which is resistant to ironing heat and allows quick pressing.
+However, if the fabric contains a lot of synthetic fibers or is fully synthetic, the surface of the bias tape may slightly melt due to heat.

-For fabric that are sensitive to ironing heat,iron from the reverse side.
+For fabrics that are sensitive to ironing heat, iron from the reverse side.

 The "double type" bias tape is ready.

-The finished width is approximately 12mm.
-Almost the same as "single type" 12mm width bias tape
+The finished width is approximately 12mm, which is almost the same as the 12mm wide single type bias tape.

 These are the basic methods of making bias tape.

-This time we made it in a solid color, but you can make stripes, polka dots, flower patterns, and many other types of original tapes.
+This time we used solid colors, but you can also make original tapes with stripes, polka dots, floral prints, and more.